chachie/shortcuts/README.md

   * Allows for browser agnostic bookmarks
   * Version controlled:
-    * Shortcuts definitions are stored in the Emacs customization file, which can be version controlled.
+    * Shortcuts definitions are stored in the Emacs customization file, which can be version controlled
-  * Accessible from different systems (when the Emacs configuration is the same across these systems).
+  * Accessible from different systems (when the Emacs configuration is the same across these systems)
   * Allows browsing multiple URLs with a single command

 ## Example